jhuang323/FabFlixMovieWeb/README.md

 3. Completed Shopping Cart
 4. Added navbar
 5. Completed Search
-6. Extended Single Casts and Star
+6. Extended Single Movie and Star
    Justin:
-1. Created Servlet for Single Casts Page
+1. Created Servlet for Single Movie Page
-2. Completed Front and Back end of Single Casts Page along with color and css for the extra credit
+2. Completed Front and Back end of Single Movie Page along with color and css for the extra credit
 3. Beautified the website
 4. Completed task 1
 5. Compelted Browse
 6. Pagination and Sorting
    Jose/Justin:
-1. Created Servlet for Casts List Page
+1. Created Servlet for Movie List Page
-2. Completed Front and Back end of Casts List Page along with color and css for the extra credit
+2. Completed Front and Back end of Movie List Page along with color and css for the extra credit
-3. Completed Casts List updates
+3. Completed Movie List updates
 4. Completed Shopping Cart front and back